Fraunhofer-ITMP/AMR-KG/data/AMR/README.md

 ![image](https://user-images.githubusercontent.com/45199062/116067299-53b47d80-a689-11eb-976e-cefe162ddd8d.png)

 On the new line start by filling the details as mentioned in the first row which is the column header.
-Remember to seperate data in the different columns with just a comma.
-Althernatively, you can copy the data from the previous line and change the replace the data with your information.
+Remember to separate data in the different columns with just a comma.
+Alternatively, you can copy the data from the previous line and replace the data with your information.

 You can check that the data is getting stored in the correct order by making use of the `preview changes` tab.